axelhahn/ahcrawler/docs/60_Security/30_User_restriction.md

 (1) **No user restriction**

 On a local system/ small network you can run the tool without user definition.
-You have access to the backend and the frontend.
+You have full access to the backend and the frontend.

 (2) **Single user**

-If you install ahCrawler on a public system / shared Hosting you should set minimum an admin account to protect the backend.
+If you install ahCrawler on a public system / shared Hosting you should set minimum an admin account in the settings to protect the backend.

-In the backend you can setup exactly one backend user.
+Remark: In the backend you can setup exactly one backend user.

+Without definig acl rules this user has full access to all pages for all created projects.

 (3) **Multiple users - all with full access**